Skip to content

 else:

-Before a sensor has supplied data, read() returns a typed empty reading with timestamp == 0, age == math.inf, and ok == False.
+Before a sensor has sent anything, read() still works, but it returns an empty reading: timestamp == 0, age == math.inf (infinity), and ok == False.
+This is normal for the first moments after your program starts.

 Units